chenhuililucy/Categorical-Financial-Dictionaries/README.md

-## Polarity Based Financial Dictionaries
+## Polarity Based Categorical Financial Dictionaries

 This repository features the dictionaries as well as a simple script to gather statistics from them, associated with our paper, *Constructing a Polarity Based Dictionary for Financial Language*, authored by Chenhui Lucy Li and Amir Amel-Zadeh